holtzmak/Community-Meal-Planner-Forum/README.md

 This project aims to provide members of the meal planning community with a space (forum) for relevant discussion and critique of recipes, practices, and tools that can be received by meal planning companies/tool developers so as to incite community-led change in the status quo.

 ## Project Deliverables

+For an interactable mock-up of the application, see [the Adobe XD Prototype](https://xd.adobe.com/view/262b07e0-7a00-4e45-a4ed-4d4036fc88d5-7378/).
+You can leave feedback if you like!

 Deliverables assigned by the post-secondary course: